Visualizing microfluidics

 Neutron tomography imaging techniques use neutron beams to generate images based on the material’s neutron absorption.
 By capturing multiple 2D projections at different angles, it reconstructs a detailed 3D view of the object’s internal structure.

-Zhang et al. employed high-speed neutron radiography to measure the occurrence of cavitation in fast-moving liquid flows within nozzles and microchannels (Figure 10).
-Because neutrons can pass through opaque materials and are sensitive to hydrogen, the technique captured vapor bubble formation and movement in real time under flow conditions where optical and X-ray methods fail [14].
+Zhang et al. used high-speed neutron radiography to study the cavitation in fast liquid flowing within microchannels (Figure 10).
+Given neutrons’ properties to pass through opaque materials and being sensitive to hydrogen, the technique was able to capture vapor bubble formation and movement.
+The method worked in flow conditions where normal optical and X-ray imaging could not [14].

 Electron microscopy imaging techniques

 Electron microscopy provides imaging at the nanometer scale, allowing detailed examination of microfluidic channel structures, surface morphologies, and nanoparticle behavior.
-These techniques typically require high-vacuum conditions and specific sample preparation to withstand electron beam exposure.
+These techniques require high-vacuum conditions and specific sample preparation to resist exposure to the electron beam.

 Scanning electron microscopy (SEM)